- New Recipes

-Chili's Southwestern Eggrolls
+Chili's Southwestern Egg Rolls

-Menu Description: "Smoked chicken, black beans, corn, jalapeno Jack cheese, red peppers and spinach wrapped inside a crispy flour tortilla.
+Menu Description: "Smoked chicken, black beans, corn, jalapeño Jack cheese, red peppers and spinach wrapped inside a crispy flour tortilla.
 We serve it with our avocado-ranch dipping sauce."

-Chili's was the first chain to popularize the Southwestern-style eggroll, but as with any successful menu item, clones have been popping up on other major chains' appetizer menus over the past several years.
-Even though it's more like a small chimichanga than an eggroll, this appetizer is a fabulous creation with monster flavor.
-In this Chili's southwestern eggrolls copycat recipe, a flour tortilla is stuffed with a spicy blend of corn, green onions, black beans, spinach, jalapeno peppers, Monterey Jack cheese and spices; then it's deep-fried.
+Chili's was the first chain to popularize the Southwestern-style egg roll, but as with any successful menu item, clones have been popping up on other major chains' appetizer menus over the past several years.
+Even though it's more like a small chimichanga than an egg roll, this appetizer is a fabulous creation with monster flavor.
+A flour tortilla is stuffed with a spicy blend of corn, green onions, black beans, spinach, jalapeño peppers, Monterey Jack cheese and spices; then it's deep-fried.
 Slice the fried rolls diagonally, dunk the wedges into a creamy avocado ranch sauce, and you've done your taste buds a solid.

 Source: Top Secret Restaurant Recipes 2 by Todd Wilbur.